LawnSavers Blog

 Black Medic Weed on Lawns

-What Is Black Medic?
-We received an email the other day asking about the best way to control the weed Black Medic on a home lawn.
-Black Medic (Medicago lupulina) is a difficult-to-control weed due to its small leaf size…
+What is Black Medic Weed?
+We received an email the other day asking what is the best way to control the weed Black Medic weed on home lawns.
+Black Medic (Medicago lupulina) is a difficult-to-control weed due to its small…

 Check out what is happening at St.James Park!
 LAWNS are just as good as trees